ahzia/HTML-Signup-Form/README.md

 # HTML and CSS Signup form

-> This our second project in microverse,a sample signup form
+> This is our second project in microverse,a sample signup form

 ![screenshot](./app_screenshot.PNG)